 The Distinguished Service Cross has been in effect since April 6, 1917 however, under certain circumstances the Distinguished Service Cross may be awarded for services rendered prior to April 6, 1917.

 It is the highest US Army award that can be awarded to civilians in service to the military or to foreign nationals.
-Even in these cases, the criteria for award are the same.
+Even in these cases, the criteria for the award are the same.

 Awarded to US and Foreign military personnel and civilians who have displayed extraordinary heroism in one of the following situations: